roman-milk/roman-milk.github.io/teacher-teacher.md

  Alex suddenly woke with a start as ice cold water cascaded down his body.
 He was shivering from the cold and the residual effects of the orgasm.

  With the visor closed he no longer knew where he was of how long he had been there.
 Then it started again.
 This time instead of the visor opening there appeared a picture of his mother naked, crawling towards him begging him to give her his cock.
 But instead of pain his cock started to grow.
 Confusion clouded his brain as he expected pain, but it was pleasure, intense pleasure.
 Just as his mother got to his cock, everything went black.
 But his arousal didn't diminish it only increased.
 He felt a hand on his cock and knew it was his mother.
 Then the visor opened and standing in front of his was a sexy woman.
 Instantly the pain returned with such intensity that his whole body convulsed.
 Over and over the training continued.
-Report_Story #2